 Thank you for sharing your thoughts about the elimination of OBL with the Suddenly Senior readers.
 I concur with your sentiment, that it is not a cause unto itself for national celebration; sending an individual into eternity who is obviously unprepared for his destination is no cause for celebration.

 You mentioned the 6th Commandment, about which I have spent some time in study.
 To understand the context we need to know the Author’s heart on the matter of killing.

 One clear comparison is found in Proverbs Chapter 6 “6:16 There are six things that the Lord hates, even seven things that are an abomination to him: 6:17 haughty eyes, a lying tongue, and hands that shed innocent blood, 6:18 a heart that devises wicked plans, feet that are swift to run to evil, 6:19 a false witness who pours out lies, and a person who spreads discord among family members.”
 Here we find the shedding of innocent blood as the objection (not self-defense, nor ‘eye-for-eye’ recompense).
 [ObL was guilty of many offenses before his Maker; I regret that likewise I have offended The Almighty, but have accepted His offer for redemption]

-I hope you are comforted in this knowledge.
+I hope you are comforted by this knowledge.
 Thanks for helping me put GODly perspective to this Memorial Day commemoration of the sacrifices that earn our freedom.
-"Free" really means "PrePaid".
+“Free” really means “PrePaid”.